Trim Color — How to Select the Best One for Your House

 Trim Color for Every Style Home

 Traditionally homes have an exterior color scheme of three or four colors.
-The primary color is light to medium, with the trim being white or a lighter neutral or color.
+The primary color is light to medium, with the trim being white, a lighter neutral, or a color.
 Accents such as shutters, doors, and secondary trim are darker and bolder, giving the home personality and creating a well-balanced arrangement of colors to draw attention to the house’s best features.

 Do You Want the Trim to Blend in or Contrast with the House’s Main Color?

 The first step is to decide on the primary color.
 I’ve written several posts to help you select your primary color.

 - What is a Fixed Feature, and Why is it Important When Choosing Your Colors?

 - Best Exterior Color Scheme to Match Your DaVinci Roof

 From there, determine if you want your trim color to blend or stand out.
 For example, white with black or dark bronze window grids work well for the modern farmhouse style.
 A larger stucco home often looks best with a monochromatic palette.
 If you are still deciding which you prefer, look at similar homes in your neighborhood or find pictures of similar houses online or in the DaVinci gallery to help you see which look you like.

 Trim That is Similar to the Primary Color

 Find a slightly lighter or darker color similar and at least two steps away from the primary color.
 You don’t want the body and trim colors too close in value (lightness or darkness).
 There are exceptions, such as a white house with white trim or historic homes painted in one color.
 When low contrast is the goal, go for lower contrast but not so close that you can’t see a difference between the two.
 Your trim pieces need to stand out enough to highlight the lovely details of your home.
 Below is an example of a low-contrast trim against the house’s primary color.